torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 ===================
-If BIOS/EFI intends to program the decoders to be statically configured, there are a few things to consider to avoid major pitfalls that will prevent Linux compatibility.
-Some of these recommendations are not required "per the specification", but Linux makes no guarantees of support otherwise.
+If BIOS/EFI intends to program the decoders to be statically configured, there are a few things to consider to avoid major pitfalls that will prevent GNU/Linux compatibility.
+Some of these recommendations are not required "per the specification", but GNU/Linux makes no guarantees of support otherwise.